Leading Vacuum Pump Manufacturers

 Features

-The outlet or exhaust port, on the other hand, is where the pump expels the gas or air that has been evacuated from the chamber.
-This port is connected to a discharge system, which can include filters or condensers to remove any impurities or moisture from the exhaust gas.
+Conversely, the outlet or exhaust port expels the evacuated gas or air, connecting to a discharge system that may include filters or condensers to remove impurities or moisture from the exhaust.

 Types